IndaPlus25/RaySorcerers-Instructions/task-03-chess/README.md

 - _(optional)_ `DeadPosition`.

-> Note: You are ofccourse allowed to change any details of this interface, it might even be necessary to do so depending on your implementation.
+> Note: You are of course allowed to change any details of this interface, it might even be necessary to do so depending on your implementation.
 #### Expansion

 A GUI application could also make use of enumerables such as `Colour` and `PieceType`.
-You may also like to make changes to the above API depeding on your board representation.
+You may also like to make changes to the above API depending on your board representation.
 If your library API do not reflect the documentation above, write your own complementary documentation in your repository's `README.md` file.

 ### Prepare assignment

-1) Create a repository named `<KTH_ID>-chess` under the `INDAPlus23` organisation and clone it.
+1) Create a repository named `<KTH_ID>-chess` under this organisation and clone it.
 2) Navigate into your newly created repository and initialise a Rust library crate with the following command.
 ```bash
 cargo init --lib